designerbrett/trestles-hugo/site/content/post/breast-cancer-awareness-is-not-enough.md

 ---
 title: Breast Cancer Awareness is Not Enough
 date: 2013-10-07T07:08:00.000Z
-tags: >-
-  List [ "Breast cancer awareness" "San Clemente Chiropractor" "chiropractor san clemente" "breast cancer prevention" "breast cancer chiropractic" "breast cancer self examination" ]
+tags: ["Breast cancer awareness" "San Clemente Chiropractor" "chiropractor san clemente" "breast cancer prevention" "breast cancer chiropractic" "breast cancer self examination"]
 description: >-
   The month of October is known for many exciting things; Post-season Baseball, Hockey, and Halloween at the forefront.
 However many of us neglect that